pemmyz/js_reactiongame/README.md

 # 🧠 Browser Reaction Game

 A fast-paced browser-based reaction time game built using HTML5 Canvas and vanilla JavaScript.
 Click on red squares as fast as you can before they disappear!
-This game is a reimagination of a project I did on javascript programming course in IT bachelor studies.
+This game is a reimagination of a project I did in a JavaScript programming course during my IT bachelor studies.

 ## 🎮 How to Play